 Comfort During Your Stay

 We do our best to help keep Bali green and beautiful and conserve limited resources.
 Our staff is here every day to help with your comfort.
-They will clean your room and if you need fresh towels or sheets or more TP out of cycle, just let one of them or us know.
-If we aren't around, send us a whatsapp.
+They will clean your room daily and if you need fresh towels or sheets or more TP out of cycle, just let one of them or us know.

 If your A/C isn't getting cold, it might be out of Freon or the door to your bathroom may be open - haha.
 If your shower isn't getting hot, it might be out of propane.
 If you flush a normal American amount of toilet paper, your island plumbing might get clogged.
 These things happen, it's part of island living!
 Just let us know and we'll get you sorted.

 Some people ask what they may expect to spend during their trip.
 Indonesia caters to so many different budgets.
 It's possible to eat for $2 a meal or $1200.
 It's possible to find accommodations for $5 or $3500 a night.
 It's possible to get a massage for $7 or $170.
 Quality and experience vary widely within and between these price-ranges.
 Activity prices vary depending the activity.

 Guests staying with us invest on average $125-300 per day, for their Transformational Travel experience.
 This estimate includes everything, except airfare.

 Check the Weather2Travel website for your packing planning needs.
 In general, we spend the days in our bikinis or boardshorts, and flipflops.
 Bring a selection of lightweight and casual clothes to wear when you venture outside the ClubHouse.
 The early mornings and nights can be a little cool on the motorbike so sometimes I wear a lightweight long-sleeve shirt and pants.
 I also do this for sun-protection in the middle of the day for my first week or so here.
 In July and August I will wear sweaters, sweatshirts, and even a scarf at night.